Tipitapa: Economy

-During the 1970s and 1980s, the town was noted for having a strong livestock industry due to the abundance of water and pasture.
+During the 1970s and 1980s. the town was noted for having a strong livestock industry, due to the abundance of water and pasture.
 The early 1990s, saw a decline in production levels due to land use jurisdiction.
 The most important crops today are melon, corn, sorghum, and peanut, for export.

 Of the 5,000 head of cattle, most are for meat production.

 Non-metallic quarry mining of tuff (stone quarry), occurs north of town on the Flags and the guanaco.
 In addition, stone bolon is taken from the banks of rivers and lake sand, for construction, is taken along the shores of Lake Managua.

 The industrial fabric is poor and is mostly of medium size.
 The most prominent are woodworking, mills, bakeries, stations, blacksmiths, tailors, agricultural inputs, and mechanical workshops in general.

 The main tertiary activity is trade, which has grown from its strategic position between Managua and the departments of the country, especially with Matagalpa, Chontales, and the two Caribbean coast regions of RAAN and RAAS.

-The township transportation collective serves six routes with an average of 50 {??], these parts of the county seat every five minutes.
+The township transportation collective serves six routes with an average of 50, these parts of the county seat every five minutes.
 The routes connect the town with Managua, León, Chinandega, Carazo, Masaya, Rivas, and Granada.
 The county seat has a bus terminal.

 It also has a branch of the Nicaraguan Telecommunications Company (ENITEL), which provides postal, telegraph, messenger, mail service and international calls.
 The public telephone service has 150 subscribers scattered throughout the urban sector.

+There is a women's prison in Tipitapa, commonly known as "La Esperanza".
+Christian Solidarity Worldwide has raised concerns over alleged breaches of the international Nelson Mandela Rules in the prison.

 Sports

 Tipitapa has a total of 11 green areas and 5 baseball fields in the urban area.
 In rural areas, there are playgrounds or green areas in each of the communities.

 The city has many teams in major sports leagues in basketball, softball, baseball, kickball, and soccer.

-Association football or Soccer is very popular with the local youth throughout the city.
+Association football (soccer) is very popular with the local youth throughout the city.
 The team is in the Second Division of the national soccer league.
 The local club was formed specifically with players originating from Tipitapa.